 5. Debt settlement

 If consolidating your debts with a loan or credit card balance transfer will still leave you in a tight financial position, you might want to consider debt settlement.
 A debt settlement company can help negotiate your debt and set up an affordable monthly payment schedule.
-While there are some benefits to this approach, there are also risks, which are outlined in this helpful debt settlement article.
+While there are some benefits to this approach, there are also risks.

 When is debt consolidation a good idea?

 If you can realistically pay off your debts with a debt consolidation loan in 3-5 years, this is probably a good choice.
 However, if you’re not sure about your ability to pay, calculate your level of debt.
 In cases where unsecured debt is less than half of your gross income, debt consolidation is usually a manageable choice.